aimeos/map/README.md

 ```

 Since PHP 7.4, you can also pass arrow function like `fn($map) => $map->has('c')`
 (a short form for anonymous closures) as parameters.
-The automatically have access
+They automatically have access
 to previously defined variables but can not modify them.
 Also, they can not have
 a void return type and must/will always return something.
 Details about
 [PHP arrow functions](https://www.php.net/manual/en/functions.arrow.php)